-Only The Good Die Young
+Only The Good Die Young.

-Bad guys always seem to do interesting things, drive fast cars, get all the really good lines.
+People of dubious character always seem to do interesting things, drive fast cars, get all the really good lines.
 Good guys are boring, simple and one-dimensional.

 You might be thinking, "Well, that's what they really are like!"

-The truth is quite the opposite.
+But the truth however, is quite the opposite.

 Let me tell you a true story.
 A friend of mine who is a very sharp cookie had her car towed away in Washington, DC.
 When she went to collect it, she explained to the attendant that the police towed it improperly since it was really parked legally.
-The attendant agreed but told her he couldn't release a car unless the fine was paid.
-However, he said, when she gets the car she could appeal and maybe get her money back.
+The attendant agreed but told her he couldn't release the car unless the fine was paid.
+However, he said, when she gets the car back she could appeal and get her money back.

 After reluctantly paying the fine, she got her car and asked for the appropriate office of appeals.
 She was given the info, but the attendant added this warning, "You won't get your money back."